 Clinical Brain Diagnosis

-Diagnoses made based on results of a neuropathological exam.
-Note: The neuropathology diagnosis is distinct from neuropathological findings (e.g. diffuse plaques in frontal lobe, Braak stage).
-Neuropathological findings are not currently available in the NBB database but are available for each subject upon request.
+The neuropathology diagnosis is distinct from neuropathological findings (e.g. diffuse plaques in frontal lobe, Braak stage).
+Providing neuropathological findings in the NBB database is underway.
+However, in the meantime, neuropathological findings are available for subjects upon request.

 Diagnoses made based on genetic testing.